 It’s important to know that Emanuel A.M.E. was located at the top of a tall stairway.
 It wasn’t like the other churches we knew.
 It was something of a fort, a place one didn’t enter casually.

 The buildings around the park were a white veneer: right behind us was the historically black part of Charleston.
 That was where Emanuel African Methodist Episcopal (A.M.E.)
 Church, “Mother Emanuel” was located.
-Emanuel A.M.E. had a steeple like Citadel Square Baptist, only shorter.
+Emanuel A.M.E. had a steeple, like Citadel Square Baptist, but shorter.
 It was painted white, while ours was two-tone yellow and brown.
 Emanuel A.M.E. was where Booker T. Washington and Martin Luther King had once preached.
 It stood tall on that part of Calhoun Street, a beacon among the vacant lots, run-down buildings, and a Continental Trailways bus depot.
 One of Emanuel’s founders was the insurrectionist, Denmark Vesey—and that was why The Citadel was located nearby: to keep an eye on Emanuel.